 Every effort should be made to complete the 8-game pro-set.
 For example if the buzzer goes indicating that the hour booking is up the ladder match should continue until the next booking’s players come onto the court.

-Players that wish to join the ladder should email the ladder administrator at email@example.com and include their full name, self Tennis Canada rating, email and phone contact info.
+Players that wish to join the ladder should email the ladder administrator (Steve Butt) at firstname.lastname@example.org and include their full name, self Tennis Canada rating, email and phone contact info.
 New players are welcome to join the ladder at anytime during the season.

 Players that join the ladder before May 1st will be placed in the ranking box and will be ranked according to their ability.
 In subsequent years we can use the previous years results to determine the ranking.
 As this is the first year, I will do my best to rank everyone appropriately.
 As matches get played the ladder will sort itself out in respect to players rankings.
 Players joining the ladder after May 1st will be placed in the Challenge Box.